me9hanics/paintings-SQL-data-warehouse/README.md

-# Painters-Paintings-Institutions-SQL-database
+# Painters, Paintings, Institutions and Styles: An SQL database with an ETL pipeline and analytics
-For the Data Engineering 1 course at CEU.
-Project 1: relational databases in SQL.
+(This was a project for the Data Engineering 1 course at CEU; project 1: relational databases in SQL.)

 ## A data warehouse for analyzing paintings and painters